Submitted by kiwasserman13 on Wed, 2013-03-27 11:34

-JoAnn Tall belongs to the Oglala Lakota tribe and lives on the Pine Ridge Reservation in South Dakota, located in the nation's poorest county.
+JoAnn Tall belongs to the Oglala Lakota tribe in the Pine Ridge Reservation of South Dakota, located in one of the nation's poorest counties.
 As a mother of eight children who suffers from crippling rheumatoid arthritis, Tall has overcome severe obstacles to improve the conditions of the Lakota people and preserve their sacred land.
-Read more »

 "The whole focus that I've always worked on as a grassroots environmentalist is that you do not tear up Mother Earth."

 Submitted by teswearingen97 on Tue, 2006-03-07 10:38

 Terri Swearingen fought the construction of the nation’s largest toxic waste incinerator in East Liverpool, Ohio, sited 1,100 feet from an elementary school.
 Her efforts halted the construction of other incinerators around the country.Read more »